Wednesday, April 10, 2019

 The Copper King mine (NW section 36, T14N, R70W) (also known as the Arizona mine) was located in 1881 and developed by the Adams Copper Mining and Reduction Company.
 The property was later worked by the Hecla Mining Company.

-All that remains of the old Hecla mill is a rock foundation on the side of the
+All that remains of the old Hecla mill is a rock

 This property has a 2 million ounce gold equivalent of gold-and copper associated with shears, faults, veins, veinlets and stockworks in granodiorite and quartz monzonite that have distinct propylitic and potassic hydrothermal alteration mineral assemblages similar to younger copper-gold porphyry deposits.
 The geology also suggests that the ore deposit could be expanded.
 That's right, the eastern flank of the Copper King was down-faulted.
 So what lies under the Tertiary cover in that area?
 Hopefully, drilling and geophysics will resolve that question in 2013 or 2014.